hotwax/mantle-shopify-connector/README.md

 </moqui.service.job.ServiceJob>
 ```

-## Shopify Bulk Import Mutation
+## Shopify Bulk Import/Export

-Set of services, templates and configuration to integrate with Shopify Bulk Mutation API.
+Set of services, templates and configuration to integrate with Shopify Bulk Export/Import API.
-This integration enables you to configure and poll shopify jsonl feeds from SFTP, stage and upload on shopify and run the intended shopify bulk mutation operation.
+This integration enables you,
+1. To configure and poll shopify jsonl feeds from SFTP, stage and upload on shopify and run the intended shopify bulk mutation operation.
+2. To configure and send shopify bulk queries.
 It also polls the running bulk operation status and download and stores the result file locally.
 Support for BULK_OPERATION_FINISH webhook will be implemented in next phase.

+### Core Services - Common

+1. **send#ProducedBulkOperationSystemMessage**: Scheduled service to send next bulk mutation operation in the queue.
+This service ensures that only one bulk mutation operation runs at a time and bulk mutation system messages are processed sequentially in FIFO manner.
+2. **get#BulkOperationResult**: Run bulk operation result query to retrieve the result of a Shopify bulk operation.
+3. **process#BulkOperationResult**: Fetch and process the bulk operations result for a sent system message and create respective incoming
+   system message for further processing the result file link.
+4. **consume#BulkOperationResult**: Consume service to download and store result file for received bulk operation result system message.
+5. **poll#BulkOperationResult**: Polling service to fetch and process bulk operation result for a sent bulk mutation or query system message.

-### Core Services
+### Core Services - Mutation

 1. **get#JsonlStagedUploadUrl**: Get staged upload url for jsonl file.
 2. **upload#JsonlFileToShopify**: Upload Jsonl file to shopify at staged upload url returned by _get#JsonlStagedUploadUrl_ service.
 3. **run#BulkOperationMutation**: Run the mutation defined in 'mutationTemplateLocation' on the jsonl file uploaded at Shopify's 'stageUploadPath'.
-4. **get#BulkOperationResult**: Run bulk operation result query to retrieve the result of a Shopify bulk operation.
 5. **consume#GraphQLBulkImportFeed**: Consume Bulk Import Feed System Message, upload bulk import feed to Shopify's staged upload url
    and produce corresponding shopify bulk mutation system message.
 6. **send#BulkMutationSystemMessage**: Send service to invoke Run Shopify Bulk Operation Mutation API for the System Message.

-7. **send#ProducedBulkMutationSystemMessage**: Scheduled service to send next bulk mutation operation in the queue.
-This service ensures that only one bulk mutation operation runs at a time and bulk mutation system messages are processed sequentially in FIFO manner.
-8. **process#BulkOperationResult**: Fetch and process the bulk operations result for a sent system message and create respective incoming
-   system message for further processing the result file link.
-9. **consume#BulkOperationResult**: Consume service to download and store result file for received bulk operation result system message.
+### Core Services - Query

+1. **run#BulkOperationQuery**: Run the bulk query defined in 'queryTemplateLocation' with optional filter query.
-10. **poll#BulkOperationResult**: Polling service to fetch and process bulk operation result for a sent bulk mutation or query system message.
+2. **queue#BulkQuerySystemMessage**: Scheduled service to queue a bulk query system message of a specific SystemMessageType.
+3. **send#BulkQuerySystemMessage**: Send service to invoke Run Shopify Bulk Operation Query API for the System Message.

-### Configuration Data
+### Configuration Data - Mutation

 Configuration data is mostly specific to the type of jsonl feed and bulk mutation operation to run.
 It involves bulk mutation templates, SystemMessageType configuration, Enumeration relationship and Service Job data.
 Following are the common templates used,